Your Face Sounds Familiar Kids (Philippine TV series) season 1: Development

+On March 5, 2017, Xia Vigor was unable to perform on the episode aired on that weekend because of her illness and sickness at the time of the episode taping and her impersonation of Jennifer Lopez was aired on Week 10 instead.

-On March 21, 2020, the show returned on air as part of the network's Luzon lockdown special programming, temporarily replacing the ongoing season of The Voice Teens until the temporary closure of ABS-CBN following the cease and desist order issued by the National Telecommunications Commission on account of its franchise expiration.
+On March 21, 2020, the show returned on air as part of the network's Luzon lockdown special programming, temporarily replacing the second season of The Voice Teens until the closure of ABS-CBN following the cease and desist order issued by the National Telecommunications Commission on account of its franchise expiration.

 Prize

 Every week, the winner will win a cash prize of 100,000 pesos, half will be given to his or her chosen charity.
 The grand prize is 1 million pesos, ticket for 4 at South Korea and house and lot.

 Host, Judges and Mentors

 Host

 Billy Crawford serves as the host of the local kids version of Your Face Sounds Familiar.

 Judges

 The judges, dubbed as "The Jury" in the show: